Panjiayuan antique market: Layout

-On weekends the number of customers reaches 60,000~70,000 a day, including over 10,000 foreigners.
-Dozens of important foreign politicians, such as Hillary Clinton, Speaker of the U.S. House of Representatives Dennis Hastert, Greek Prime Minister Costas Simitis, Romanian Prime Minister Nastase, Sri Lankan President Chandrika Kumaratunga, and Thai Princess Sirindhorn have visited the market.

 Products sold at the market include: snuff bottles made in Hengshui, Yangliuqing New Year paintings, embroidery made in Jiangsu, wood carvings from Dongyang, stone carvings from Quyang, shadow play paraphernalia from Shandong, porcelain and crystal ornaments from Jiangxi, boccaro wares from Yixing, bronze wares from Shaanxi, costumes from Yunnan, Tibetan Buddhist articles, white jade from Xinjiang, and Jiaozhi pottery from Taiwan.
 These folk handicrafts are gathered in the market before being distributed all over the world.

-Not all the antiques are genuine, so if one needs certainty, then it is best to shop elsewhere.

 History

-This spontaneous market came into being in 1992 as a roadside market.
+The market was officially established in 1992, having begun informally as an early-morning "ghost market" in the early 1980s.
+Over time, it became more popular than Liulichang shops.

+In preparation for the 2008 Summer Olympics, the market was redeveloped in the mid-2000s.

 As trade in folk antiques and handiwork grew, it had become a large antique and handiwork market spreading folk culture in 2002.
 Many Chinese antique collectors believe that they started their career in Panjiayuan.

-In 2004, at the prize-awarding ceremony of the first Annual Top Ten Lists of Collection in China, the market was elected one of the top ten antique markets in China.